-5. Press right arrow on the Enable/Disable tab to switch to the Labels tab.
+4. Press the up navigation key to navigate to the Enable/Disable tab, and press the right navigation key to switch to the Labels tab.

-- 6. Press the Directory source label field that you want to edit and using the on-screen keyboard enter in a name for the respective directory folder. - 7.
+- 5. Use the up an down navigation keys to navigate through the list of Directory source labels and using the dialpad keys enter in a name for the respective directory folders. - 6.
 Press the Save softkey to save your changes.